Veneto: Industry

 In the last 30–40 years industrialisation transformed the appearance of the landscape, especially in the plains.

 The regional industry is especially made of small and medium-sized businesses, which are active in several sectors: food products, wood and furniture, leather and footwear, textiles and clothing, gold jewelry, but also chemistry, metal-mechanics and electronics.
 This has led to the establishment of a strongly export-orientated system of industries.

 Typical of Veneto is the partition of the territory into industrial districts, which means that each area tends to specialise in a specific sector.
 The province of Venice hosts large metallurgical and chemical plants in Marghera and Mestre, but is also specialised in glass handicraft (Murano).

 The province of Belluno hosts the so-called eyeglasses district, being the largest world manufacturer Luxottica a firm domiciled at Agordo.
 Other important firms are Safilo, De Rigo, Marcolin.

-Fashion industry is extremely strong all over the region: Benetton, Bottega Veneta, Geox, Diesel, Golden Goose, Calzedonia, Pal Zileri, Dainese, Lotto, Marzotto, Tecnica Group are all Venetian brands.
+Veneto is home to a thriving fashion industry with brands such as Benetton, Bottega Veneta, Geox, Diesel, Golden Goose, Calzedonia, Pal Zileri, Dainese, Lotto, Marzotto, Tecnica Group all originating from the area.

 Other large Venetian companies are Aprilia, AGV, Campagnolo, De'Longhi, Fedrigoni, Laverda, Permasteelisa, Pinarello, Wilier Triestina, Zamperla.

 During the last 20 years, a large number of Venetian companies relocated their plants (especially the most dangerous and polluting productions) in Eastern Europe, especially Romania.
 The Romanian city of Timișoara is also called "the newest Venetian province".